Behzad-Amanpour/regression-logistic/README.md

 - How to standardize and/or normalize the features before fitting the model

-- How to create use new features with "Polynomial Features" algorithm
+- How to create new features with "Polynomial Features" algorithm

 - How to optimize the parameters of the model